Blockchain Social Media – Towards User-Controlled Data

 Using the private key, the user can initiate a transaction, details of which is stored in a data block on the blockchain.
 This block is added to the chain only after being verified by the majority consensus of other network members.
 Consequently, the data is accessible only to the intended recipient.

 The information stored in these blocks is in the form of a cryptographic ‘hash.’
-These are one-way algorithms, such that a hash can’t be decrypted to get the original information (theoretically).
+These are one-way algorithms, such that a hash cannot be decrypted to get the original information (theoretically).

 Each hash is unique and every unique information produces a different hash.
 Even a small change in information results in a different hash.
 Hence, the data stored on the blockchain is immutable, resulting in unalterable records.

 Privacy and Freedom of Expression

 Every interaction on centralized social media, including private messages, is accessible to those in charge of moderating these platforms.
 Among other things, this poses a severe threat to the users’ privacy.

-Moreover, content posted on social media is being used increasingly for political gains and curb dissent.
+Moreover, content posted on social media is being used increasingly for political gains and to curb dissent.
 Understandably, this is a significant hindrance to the democratic ideals of freedom of speech and expression.

-With its decentralized consensus mechanisms, blockchain social media platforms ensure greater privacy and help realize the users’ right to express freely.
+With its decentralized consensus mechanisms, blockchain social media platforms ensure greater privacy and help realize the users’ right to express themselves freely.

 However, such a lack of regulations might pose newer threats.
 If these decentralized platforms are to match the popularity of the present social media giants, such issues need to be addressed over time.

 Scope for Crowdfunding

 Apart from non-monetary benefits, blockchain social media also offers materialistic rewards.

 Most decentralized social networks reward users (nodes) for posting on their network.
 Similar to most blockchain ecosystems, such rewards come in the form of the network’s native cryptocurrency.

 Moreover, these social media platforms enable users to conduct effective crowdfunding campaigns through processes similar to token sales.
 Furthermore, they also facilitate user-to-user financial transactions using the native cryptocurrency.

-Having discussed the need for decentralized social media platforms instead of the centralized platforms, let us now turn our attention to some of the former’s most famous examples.
+Having discussed the need for decentralized social media platforms instead of centralized platforms, let us now turn our attention to some of the popular social media networks powered by blockchain.